 PLEASE NOTE: Although students are required to enroll for only six/seven credit hours per semester, this is an intensive program that requires a minimum of 50-60 hours participation per week.

-Costs for participation in the Printer Training Program will include University of New Mexico tuition for two semesters (approximately $3,500 per semester), plus living expenses.
-For the first semester only, there is a workshop fee of $1500 for expendable materials (payable directly to Tamarind by July 1).
+Costs for participation in the Printer Training Program will include University of New Mexico tuition for two semesters, plus living expenses.
+For the first semester only, there is a workshop fee of $1500 for expendable materials (plus 3% credit card fee if applicable, payable directly to Tamarind by July 1).
 Additional drawing and printing supplies will cost approximately $450.

 Students who are not United States citizens will be required to obtain a visa.
 After a student is admitted to Tamarind, The University of New Mexico will initiate the paperwork needed to obtain a visa.
 All foreign students must prove that they have the equivalent of approximately $18,000, the amount necessary to support one person (the amount is greater if family members accompany the student) for the nine-month period of the Tamarind course.
 Due to the intense demands of the course, outside employment is not allowed.
 International students are not eligible for federal student loans, but may apply for limited financial assistance from Tamarind Institute.